Making your own labneh from yogurt

 You make labneh yourself by draining yogurt for a long time in a cheese or muslin cloth.
 Very fun to do, but unfortunately the result is never as good as our Labneh.
 We make the Labneh from our Dairy with specific yogurt cultures and enzymes, and it goes through different temperatures in the most hygienic conditions.
 You can’t possibly replicate those optimal conditions at your home.

-But it’s nice to do it.
-One time.
-For the best result, follow these tips from the Zuivelarij.
+But, as we said, it’s fun to do for once.
+For best results, follow these tips from Dairy.

-That’s well explained but I would rather just buy my Labneh in the store.
+Good explanation, but I still prefer to just buy my Labneh from the store

-Most of the work is done.
-Place a strainer / colander over a suitable bowl and put the clean cloth in it.
-Mix the yogurt with 1% salt (1g salt per 100g yogurt).
-Now scoop the yogurt into the cloth.
-Fold the cloth shut and let it drain in the fridge for 12 to 24 hours.
-The longer you let it drain, the drier the Labneh will become.
-Provided some sense of construction (as in the photo above) you can also hang your Labneh to drain above a pot.
-If the Labneh is really dry after about 48 hours of draining, you can make balls out of it, and keep them in oil.
-Labneh Anbaris, as the Lebanese would say
+You have now done the important preparatory work.
+Now put the clean cloth in a bowl, and put a strainer or colander on top.
+Mix the yogurt with 1 gram of salt/100 grams of yogurt and spoon the yogurt into the cloth.
+Fold the cloth closed, and let the yogurt drain in the refrigerator for 12 to 24 hours.
+The longer you let it drain, the drier the labneh.
+If you happen to have some sense of construction (as in the photo above) you can also hang the labneh over a pot to drain.
+If you want the yogurt really dry, drain it for 48 hours.
+Then you can even make balls of it and keep it in oil.
+Labneh Anbaris, the Lebanese would say.

 Labneh that you make yourself cannot be kept as long as the Labneh from our Dairy.
 Even when you cover it, it will only keep for a few days.
 For inspiration, visit our Labneh ideas page!

 Share this page if you want to!